-Members are offered, access to the internet to carry out job search activities, one to one support with IT skills, planning job seeking activities, and addressing any underlying health and social welfare issues that may limit their ability to seek work.
+Members are offered, access to the internet to carry out job search activities, one-to-one support with IT skills, planning job-seeking activities, and addressing any underlying health and social welfare issues that may limit their ability to seek work.
 We also arrange group sessions on issues such as writing CVs and application letters, preparing for interviews, managing finances and staying healthy on a low income.

-Every Wednesday, 9.30am - 2.30pm at Number 28, Derwent Rd.
-Full details available here
+Every Wednesday, 9.30am - 2.30pm at The Torch Centre, Corbridge Road, Hexham NE46 1QS Full details

-For more information contact Julia Plinston on 01670 517178 or via firstname.lastname@example.org
+For more information contact Julia Plinston at 01670 517178 or via firstname.lastname@example.org

 Our Employment Hubs are funded through Solid Foundations, a partnership programme, bringing together six voluntary and community organisations with a wealth of experience and knowledge in supporting those who are economically inactive in Northumberland.
 Visit the website at https://www.solid foundations northumberland.co.uk/ for more information